Protection of biometric information in schools and colleges

 Biometric data is a special category data whenever it is processed “for the purpose of uniquely identifying a natural person”.
 This means that biometric data will be special category data in the vast majority of cases.
 If schools or colleges use biometrics to learn something about an individual, authenticate their identity, control their access, make a decision about them, or treat them differently in any way, then the schools or colleges will need to comply with Chapter 2, Article 9 of the UK GDPR.

-The Information Commissioner considers all biometric information to be personal information under the DPA 2018; this means that it must be obtained, used and stored in accordance with that Act (see DPA 2018 below).
+The Information Commissioner considers biometric data used for the purpose of uniquely identifying a natural person’ as a special category data as listed as such in Article 9(1) of UK GDPR.
+This means that it must be obtained, used and stored in accordance with the Data Protection Act 2018 (see DPA 2018 below).

 The Protection of Freedoms Act 2012 includes provision which relates to the use of this data in schools and colleges (see The Protection of Freedoms Act 2012 below).